Eakin Fellowships

 Mrs. Frances Eakin established the Frank E. Eakin Jr. Fund in 2021 to honor her husband’s six-decade career at the University of Richmond, his contributions to the Department of Religious Studies, his passion for teaching, and his dedication to students.
 The fund supports the Frank E. Eakin Jr. Fellowships program, which provides financial support for UR students engaged in research, fieldwork, travel, and other experiences that enhance their coursework in the academic study of religion.

-The Department of Religious Studies is delighted to announce our first class of Eakin Fellows!
-Congratulations to Liyan Liu, Matt Rooney, Dalin Sao, and Lillian Tzanev!
+The Department of Religious Studies is pleased to announce our second cohort of Eakin Fellows!
+Congratulations to Isabella Castillo, Chase Cristella, and Gurbani Makar!

 Applying for an Eakin Fellowship